mixuala/adventures-in-AI/slides.md

 > show example of inference

-> examples of transfer learning
+> example of transfer learning, train on a dataset

-4. How does it really work?
+4. How does this really work?

 > show logistic neuron.  too much detail?